Director of Alumni

 What are the strengths of your department?

 It's deeply corny and nerdy, but I've become a literal bleeding heart pelican.
 The school's mascot is derived from a medieval symbol known for charity and nurturing, "a pelican in her piety."
-I find myself beaming with pride anytime I hear about any Packer alum's accomplishments, small or large; and if possible, be a resource to my peers on their journeys.
+I find myself beaming with pride anytime I hear about any Packer alum's accomplishments, small or large; whenever possible, I want to be a resource to my peers on their journeys.
 I love chatting with current students or an alumna from the 1950s; our shared history is rich.
 Every generation in its own way meets life's challenges and joys, it's thrilling when alumni gather together and realize that they have so much in common.

 What are your impressions of Packer so far?
 Our students?
 Your colleagues?